Last week the family and I took our first trip to Disneyland! Planner that I am, I did a A LOT of research before we left.

 #3 – Spray Hand Sanitizer

-It was the peak of a nasty flu season while we were there so I tried to remember to sanitize everybody multiple times a day.
+It was the peak of a nasty flu season while we were there so I tried to remember to sanitize everyone multiple times a day.

 #4 – A Stroller (Preferably a Sit n’ Stand)

-Since you do need to pack a good amount of stuff into Disneyland (and because it’s awesome that they let you bring your own food and drink into the park), I HIGHLY recommend bringing a stroller to easily lug it all around.
+Since you do need to pack a good amount of stuff into Disneyland (and because it’s awesome that they let you bring your own food and drink into the park), I highly recommend bringing a stroller to help lug it all around.

-This is true even if your kids are above stroller age– trust me, your shoulders and back will thank you by Day 2.
+This is true even if your kids are above stroller age.
+Trust me, your shoulders and back will thank you by day two.

 If you have multiple kids and one of them is still stroller age, I also really, really recommend a Sit n’ Stand.
-We got ours before a different trip when my oldest kids were 2- and 3-years-old and it was a total Godsend.
+We got ours for a different trip when my oldest kids were 2- and 3-years-old and it made all the difference.

 The beauty here is that it allows one kid to sit in the front, like a normal stroller, and another to either sit on a small bench seat or stand behind them.